Illegal Migration Bill: Government sees off final Lords challenge

 Amendments by peers including time limits on child detention and modern slavery protections were defeated.

-In a late-night debate in the House of Lords, the last of the proposed changes were voted down.
+In a late-night debate in the House of Lords, the last of the proposed changes was voted down.
 Now the bill can go for royal assent.

 For weeks, MPs were locked in a battle over the final shape of the bill with the Lords, where it had repeatedly been amended by opposition peers.